keboola/connection-docs/storage/buckets/sharing/index.md

 You can specify who can link the bucket to a project:

 - **Organization Member** --- Only organization members are able to link the shared bucket to a project.
-- **Project Member** --- Every project member is able to link the shared bucket to a project.
+- **Project Member** --- Every project member in the organisation is able to link the shared bucket to a project.

 ## Limitations